Warren Haynes: Gov't Mule

 In 1994, Haynes formed Gov't Mule with Abts and Woody.
 Haynes and Woody initially split time between Gov't Mule and The Allman Brothers Band, but after The Allman Brothers' last show of their 1997 run at New York's Beacon Theatre on March 26, 1997, both left the band to focus on Gov't Mule full-time.
 They released three albums and became known for their powerful live performances.
 Some of these performances have been released as official live albums (Live at Roseland Ballroom, Live...
 With a Little Help from Our Friends and Mulennium; the latter two capture consecutive New Year's Eve shows).

-On August 26, 2000, Allen Woody died unexpectedly.
+On August 26, 2000, Allen Woody died unexpectedly while the group were on tour.
 Following his death, a decision was made to finish the tour acoustically as the "Smile at Half-Mast" tour.
 Gov't Mule released two studio albums (The Deep End, Volume 1 and The Deep End, Volume 2) and a live album/DVD (The Deepest End, Live in Concert) featuring many of Woody's favorite bass players.
-In 2003, Andy Hess (bass) and Danny Louis (keyboard/organ) were added as permanent members to the group.
+In 2003, Andy Hess (bass) and Danny Louis (keyboards/backing vocals) were added as permanent members to the group.
 Late the following year, this lineup released their first studio effort, Deja Voodoo, which later included an EP of newly recorded material titled Mo Voodoo.
 After recording 2006's High & Mighty, Gov't Mule also released a dub EP titled Mighty High and a DVD titled Tale of 2 Cities that contained two full performances recorded in 2004 and 2006.
 The two shows on the DVD captured the first show of the Deja Voodoo Tour and the last show of the High & Mighty Tour, serving to encapsulate what was created over those two years.
-In 2008, Andy Hess left Gov't Mule to pursue other projects and was replaced by relative unknown Jorgen Carlsson.
+In 2008, Hess left Gov't Mule to pursue other projects and was replaced by relative unknown Jorgen Carlsson.
 By a Thread, the first studio album from Gov't Mule featuring Carlsson, was released in 2009 on Haynes' own label, Evil Teen Records.

 In 2010, they went back to the vault and released Mulennium, a three-disc recording of a show from New Year's Eve 1999 in Atlanta.
-This was the first official recording released of the original trio since the death of Allen Woody in 2000.
+This was the first official recording released of the original trio since the death of Woody in 2000.
 It also featured an appearance by Little Milton, one of Haynes's guitar heroes from his youth.